 The desired appearance of the American Alsatian was for him to look more like a wild wolf than a domesticated dog.
 He looks like a cross between a German Shepherd and an Alaskan Malamute, with the structure of the larger dogs described above.

 Overall, he is described as looking like a wolf of yesteryears, so expect heads to turn when you are walking him in public.
 He is longer than he is tall, and he has a deep chest and heavy-set bones, which gives him an overall sturdy appearance.

-His eyes tend to be light amber to brown, which gives him his wolfy gaze, but his other features should all be dark brown to black, such as his nose, eye rims, and lips.
+His eyes tend to be light amber to brown, which gives him his wolfy gaze.
+But his other features should all be dark brown or black, including his nose, eye rims, and lips.
 His ears are triangular with a rounded tip and should stand alert for the majority of the time.